Center Game Accepted

 Gotta Promotion, an attacking Savage, relishes deep complications, while all-round Mediator Beio Enbishop adapts to whatever the game becomes.
 Practice at the skilled level to test your preparation under pressure.

-No-Quarter Sparring in the Open Game
+No-Quarter Sparring in the Center Game Accepted

 advanced